Tax Landscape in Entertainment

 What changed:

 The IRS planned to lower the 1099-K threshold to $600 for third-party platforms (e.g., PayPal, Venmo, Etsy).
-But, for 2024, the threshold remains $20,000 and 200 transactions.
+However, for 2024, the threshold remains $20,000 and 200 transactions.

 Why it matters:

-Definitive Thoughts: Work with a Pro Who Knows Entertainment
+Final Thoughts: Work with a Pro Who Knows Entertainment

 Taxes in the entertainment industry are rarely straightforward.
 Between multiple income sources, project-based contracts, and irregular pay schedules, the risk of missing out on deductions or mishandling filings is real.
-A tax preparer or CPA familiar with the nuances of entertainment can help you boost deductions and ensure compliance.
+A tax preparer or CPA familiar with the nuances of entertainment can help you maximize deductions and ensure compliance.

 Start now: